Our Windows

 The baptismal font (detail)

 The symbols of the four evangelists appear again in four of the shields on the reredos.
 This piece was installed in 1964, and was designed by Trinity’s original architect, Philip Frohman.
-The reredos continues the theme of the evangelists, also adding Saints Peter and Saint Paul, identified by their symbols, the keys and sword.
+The reredos continues the theme of the evangelists, also adding Saint Peter and Saint Paul, identified by their symbols, the keys and sword.

 Guide to